 - Membership in a Social Group

-If an individual sincerely believes and can produce evidence demonstrating they would face persecution in their home country as a result of their Christian faith, for example, they would likely meet some of the basic qualifications of asylum in the United States.
-Political opinions and membership in a social group can encompass everything from belonging a country’s opposition party to openly advocating for women’s rights.
+If an individual sincerely believes and can produce evidence demonstrating they would face persecution in their home country due to their Christian faith, for example, they would likely meet some of the essential qualifications of asylum in the United States.
+In addition, political opinions and membership in a social group can encompass everything from belonging to a country’s opposition party to openly advocating for women’s rights.

-In order to qualify for asylum status, your fear of persecution must be “well-founded.”
-The exact criteria on how well-founded fear depends on the way by which you seek asylum, which will be discussed more below.
-Even the lowest threshold requires your proving it is more likely than not that you will face persecution, violence, or torture should you be returned to your home country.
+To qualify for asylum status, your fear of persecution must be “well-founded.”
+The exact criteria for how well-founded fear is depends on how you seek asylum, which will be discussed more below.
+Even the lowest threshold requires your proving.
+It is more likely than not that you will face persecution, violence, or torture should you be returned to your home country.